 - Warranty: 3 years limited

 The Fitness Reality 3000WR features an all-steel frame.
-The only major component in its construction that it’s not steel-made is the water tank.
+The water tank is the only major component in its construction that is not steel-made.
 All the steel parts in the rower’s construction have a rust-resistant and abrasion-resistant black paint finish.

 Compared to other rowers, such as the Concept2 Model D, the Fitness Reality 3000WR is more petite.
 However, it still measures approximately 77″ (196 cm) in length and 20″ (51 cm) in width.
 Plus, it is advisable to leave at least 24″ (61 cm) on each side and at its rear for safe usage and easy access.
 Thus, the machine may not fit too well in a small room.